 $P$ performs the following steps.

-\begin{enumerate} \item Publicly place cards \mybox{1}, \mybox{2}, ..., \mybox{$n$} below the face-down sequence $\sigma$ in this order from left to right to form a $2 \times n$ matrix of cards (see Fig \ref{fig33}). \item Turn over all face-up cards.
-Rearrange all columns of the matrix by a uniformly random permutation.
-(This can be implemented by putting both cards in each column into an envelope and scrambling all envelopes together.) \item Turn over all cards in Row 1. $V$ verifies that the sequence is a permutation of $a_1,a_2,...,a_n$ (otherwise, $V$ rejects). \item Turn over all face-up cards.
+\begin{enumerate} \item Place face-up cards \mybox{1}, \mybox{2}, ..., \mybox{$q$} below the sequence $\sigma$ in this order from left to right to form a $2 \times q$ matrix of cards (see Fig \ref{fig33}). \item Turn over all face-up cards.
+Rearrange all columns of the matrix by a uniformly random permutation (which can be implemented in real world by putting the two cards in each column into an envelope and scrambling all envelopes together). \item Turn over all cards in Row 1 to show that they are a permutation of $a_1,a_2,...,a_q$ (otherwise, $V$ rejects). \item Turn over all face-up cards.
 Rearrange all columns of the matrix by a uniformly random permutation. \item Turn over all cards in Row 2.
-Rearrange the columns such that the cards in the bottom rows are \mybox{1}, \mybox{2}, ..., \mybox{$n$} in this order from left to right.
-The sequence in the Row 1 now returns to its original state. \end{enumerate}
+Rearrange the columns such that the cards in the bottom rows are \mybox{1}, \mybox{2}, ..., \mybox{$q$} in this order from left to right.
+The sequence $\sigma$ is now reverted back to its original state. \end{enumerate}

-Our ZKP protocol for ABC End View uses $\Theta(n^2)$ cards and $\Theta(n)$ shuffles, in contrast to the similar protocol of Fukusawa and Manabe \cite{abc}, which uses $\Theta(n^2)$ cards and $\Theta(n^2)$ shuffles.
-Moreover, as our protocol uses one card to encode each cell, the number of required cards is actually $n^2+\Theta(n)$, while their protocol uses three cards to encode each cell, resulting in the total of $3n^2+\Theta(n)$ cards.
+Our ZKP protocol for ABC End View uses $\Theta(n^2)$ cards and $\Theta(n)$ shuffles, in contrast to the protocol of Fukusawa and Manabe \cite{abc}, which uses $\Theta(n^2)$ cards and $\Theta(n^2)$ shuffles.
+Also, as our protocol uses one card to encode each cell, the actual number of required cards is $n^2+\Theta(n)$, while their protocol uses three cards to encode each cell, resulting in the total of $3n^2+\Theta(n)$ cards.

-We omit the proof of correctness and security of this protocol as it is a straightforward application of the FirstNonZero protocol, and a similar proof was given in \cite{abc}.
+The proof of correctness and security of this protocol is omitted as it is just a straightforward application of the FirstNonZero protocol and the uniqueness verification protocol, plus a similar proof was already provided in \cite{abc}.